NusaibaS/Real-Time-Mask-Detector/README.md

 # Summary

 There are 2 different CNN models in this project.
 One of them comes from FaceRecognition library which detects the face and returns it's position.
-Other one is special trained model to classify image as with_mask or without_mask.
+Other one is specially trained model to classify image as "with_mask" or "without_mask".
 An Image which we get from camera by using openCv, firstly enters the face detection model to get face position.
 Then, crops the area from borders and enters to the second model to get mask existence.

 # Dataset and Pretrained Model

 The dataset we used consists of 1,376 images with 2 different classes. with_mask and without_mask.
 There are 690 images for each of them.
 Dataset is artificially made by Prajna Bhandary **[Linkedin](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A6655711815361761280/)**.
-Biggest Thanks.
 You can Download the entire dataset from **[HERE](https://drive.google.com/drive/folders/1cHLb3oX7gLRkrrnIMGbduVvFF2msok6z?usp=sharing/)**

 You can get pretrained model **[HERE](https://drive.google.com/file/d/1ZnNhitQjHcs0c-Ir_4KhJ3h96u6fC-7W/view?usp=sharing/)**